-(a) The Employer shall not dismiss or discipline an employee who has completed his or her probationary period except for just and reasonable cause.

-(b) Notice of dismissal or suspension or rejection on probation shall be in writing and shall set forth the reasons for dismissal or suspension or rejection in specific terms related to the respective employment position, and a copy shall be sent to the President of the Union or his designate.

-(c) The employee shall be given a copy of any disciplinary document that will be placed in his/her Personnel File.
+- (a) In all cases of discipline and dismissal, except in the case of a probationary employee, the burden of proof of just cause shall rest with the Employer. - (b) The Employer shall not dismiss or discipline an employee who has completed their probationary period except for just and reasonable cause. - (c) Notice of dismissal or suspension or rejection on probation shall be in writing and shall set forth the reasons for dismissal or suspension or rejection in specific terms related to the respective employment position, and a copy shall be sent to the President of the Union or their designate. - (d) The employee shall be given a copy of any disciplinary document that will be placed in their Personnel File.